-High quality teaching, appropriately differentiated for individual pupils, is the first step in responding to possible special educational needs.
+High quality teaching, appropriately differentiated for individual pupils, is the first step in responding to possible special educational needs

 Class Teachers have responsibility for enabling all pupils to learn.
-To achieve this they use the Wave Model to support the graduated approach.
+To achieve this, they use the Wave Model to support the graduated approach.

-Wave 1: Quality First Teaching for All
+Wave 1: Quality First Teaching (QFT)

 Class teachers plan stimulating, challenging and creative lessons, differentiated, to ensure all pupils have access to the learning opportunities and make progress.
 Additional adults are used to support individual children or small groups in accessing the QFT.
 Differentiated or specialised learning materials are included in lessons to allow children with additional needs to access the curriculum.
 The learning environment, within the classroom is planned to ensure that it helps not only those pupils with additional needs but all children.

-Teachers use a QFT statement bank to support planning by using the identify – reflect- respond - model.
+Teachers use a QFT statement bank to support planning by using the identify/ reflect/respond model.
 Teachers identify when there is a barrier to learning for an individual child or a group, reflect on their practice and respond with appropriate strategies to ensure their classroom is supportive and inclusive.

 Wave 2: Additional interventions to allow pupils to catch up and work at age appropriate expectations or above

 Teachers and teaching assistants deliver catch up planned intervention programmes to groups of children.
 Flexible teaching approaches are used to allow the class teacher or teaching assistant to teach the planned objectives.
-Groups can be withdrawn form the class or be given extra focused teaching time during the day.
+Groups can be withdrawn from the class or be given extra focused teaching time during the day.

 Wave 3: Additional highly personalised interventions